Mental Health EHR Software > Do Your Research! (Part 1)

 Behavioral Health is Unique – Mental Health EHR Software Should Be Too

-The need for efficiency, easy integration among departments, data security, and especially mental-health specific features were often sacrificed in the rush to create many programs.
+The need for efficiency, easy integration among departments, data security, and especially mental-health-specific features were often sacrificed in the rush to create many programs.

 Mental Health EHR Software Checklist